 This outstanding ornamental shrub effortlessly elevates the tone of your landscape.
-Annabelle Hydrangea (Hydrangea arborescens 'Annabelle') makes a showy display of pristine, white, enormous mophead flowers.
+Annabelle Hydrangea (Hydrangea arborescens 'Annabelle') makes a showy display of its pristine white flower color and enormous mopheads.

 Plant them near a high traffic area.
 You won't want to miss a moment of this plant's spectacular blooms.

 Annabelle Hydrangea was discovered in 1910 and remains one of the most popular landscape plants grown, with good reason.
 It can be grown over a wide range of hardiness zones, is easy and carefree, and produces the most incredible flower heads of sterile florets that can be a foot across.

 The flower display is really the best.
 Massive, white, round balls are held above the foliage and have a showy bloom time from summer into winter.

-Annabelle Hydrangea is a star in every landscape.
+Annabelle Hydrangea shrub is a star in every landscape.
 Fresh new green stems will produce massive flowers by June.
 Enjoy the flowers in the landscape on the plant and steal some blooms as needed throughout the summer for bouquets.

 This is a dependable, proven performer that delivers spectacular blooms every single year.
 Dark-green foliage and sturdy stems are the perfect contrast for the pristine white flowers.

-Annabelle Hydrangea begins to create its stunning blooms in June and continues to be showy until it gets buried in snow.
-You'll be thrilled by the dazzling display of elegant flowers through most of the year.
+Hydrangea 'Annabelle' begins to create its stunning blooms in June and continues to be showy until it gets buried in snow.
+You'll be thrilled by the dazzling display of elegant Annabelle flowers throughout most of the year.

 You'll look and hard to find another low-maintenance flowering shrub that grows as easily.
 It flourishes all across the country in just about any soil.

 Use it throughout your landscape as a classy, structured plant.
 Order enough to complete your project today!